silentkarmi/python_OOPS_robot_action_planner/README.md

         execute_plan (it calls all the callbacks, if there is a plan)
 >> Note: python3 is being used, I have also added the Shebang line for this.
 >> Note: The code doesn't have a dictionary.
 Everything is done within the architecture of OOPs.
 This was approved by Professor.
 >> Also there are other variance all approved by Professor.
-I have attached the discussion in the doc folder.
+I have attached the discussion in the doc folder as a pdf file.